Leka, Prince of Albania: Public service

 On 21 August 2007, Foreign Minister Lulzim Basha announced that Leka had been appointed to his office.
 The prince intended to pursue a career in diplomacy.
 After three years he was transferred to the office of the Minister of Interior.
 After the election of Bujar Nishani as president in 2012, Leka was appointed as political adviser to the President.

 Leka was rumoured to be a candidate in the 2022 Albanian presidential election though no candidates were disclosed and the position ultimately went to Bajram Begaj.

 Personal life

+Prince Leka is a Muslim while his mother Susan was an Anglican Christian and his grandmother Sadije Toptani a Bektashi Muslim.
+His ex-wife Princess Elia is an Orthodox.